 Is a multivitamin enough for a vegan?

-A multivitamin is not enough alone – vegans also need to consume a healthy and balanced diet full of whole foods, fresh fruit, vegetables, and protein sources.
+A multivitamin is not enough alone – vegans also need to consume a healthy and balanced diet full of whole food, fresh fruit, vegetables, and protein sources.
 A multivitamin should act as a supplement, meaning that it helps you to “top up” your healthy diet and get the vitamins you need.

 Can you be vegan without supplements?

 You can be vegan without supplements, so long as you make sure that you’re getting enough calcium and vitamin B12 in your diet.
 However, this is much easier said than done when eating 100% plant-based foods, and supplements make it easier for vegans to remain healthy without obsessing over the nutritional content of their meals.

 Our #1 Recommended Vegan Multivitamin Is...

-They are great value for money and provide more than enough vitamins and minerals to get you to your RDA.
-Unless you’re training for The Hunger Games themselves, these multivitamins are more than enough.
+It's a great value for money and provides more than enough vitamins and minerals to get you to your RDA.
+Unless you’re training for The Hunger Games, these multivitamins are more than enough.